saraslee/sort-me/README.md

 ## About:
-Web app that allows a user to visualize various sorting algorithms.
-Sorting algorithms were coded using javascript and the interface was programmed using HTML and CSS.
-I completed this project to solidify my understanding of bubble sort and merge sort while practicing front end development.
+I created a web app that allows a user to visualize different sorting algorithms.
+The sorting algorithms were coded using JS and the user interface was programmed using HTML and CSS.
+I completed this project to solidify my understanding of bubble sort and merge sort while also practicing front end development and efficient designs.
 I plan on adding a timer and more sorting algorithms to my web app.

 ## Bubble Sort